Kastner & Öhler: Nazi era

+Postwar

 The house in Graz was damaged when the city was bombed in 1945.
 After the war, a third generation of owners ran the store with then 168 employees.
 In 1959, the first escalator in Styria was installed.
 For the centenary in 1973, a new logo was designed by Janusz Grabiański and Jabłoński, showing a lion's head.
 It remained in use until 1991.
 The house in Graz was modernised in 1991, designed by Szyszkowitz + Kowalski, connecting the historic buildings with modern elements.

 The mail order business was sold in 1994 to Neckermann, renamed to Neckermann Versand Österreich AG in 1997.
 Since 2004, the company has focused on two brands, Kastner & Öhler for fashion, household goods, toys and perfumes, and Gigasport for sports.

 Besides Graz, the company runs stores in Bärnbach, Fohnsdorf, Fürstenfeld, Kapfenberg/Sankt Lorenzen im Mürztal, Leoben, Liezen, Oberwart, Ried im Innkreis, Spittal an der Drau, Villach, Vöcklabruck and Wolfsberg.